Lawrence Gahagan

 Lawrence Gahagan or Geoghegan (1735–1820) was an 18th/19th century Irish-born sculptor.
 He specialised in small bronze portrait busts.

 Life

-He was born Lawrence Geoghegan in Dublin in 1735 probably into a family of stonemasons.
+Gahagan was born Lawrence Geoghegan in Dublin in 1735 probably into a family of stonemasons.
 He attended the Dublin Society School and won their "premium" (cash prize) in 1756 for a statuette of Rubens.
 Around 1757 he left Ireland and sailed to London where he changed his name to Gahagan.

 He exhibited at the Royal Academy from 1798 to 1817.

 He lived, worked and died in Westminster.